sakhtar1/sakhtar1.github.io/_posts/2018-02-28-object_instantiation.markdown

 ```
 class Books
   def initialize(title)
+	 @title = title
   end
 end
 ```

-Internally the method initialize will be called on the new object from` Book.new`.
+Internally the method initialize will be called on the new object from `Book.new`.
 Therefore, the arguments that will be passed to new will be passed on to the initialize method.
 Initialize is an instance method that is used to assign instance variables.

-`Book.new("Charlotte's Web")`
+`title = Book.new("Charlotte's Web")`

 When we call new on the class Book, and pass the string "Charlotte's Web" , the method new will create a new instance of the class, and call initialize on it, passing "Charlotte's Web" string on it as well.
-"Charlotte's Web" string will therefore be assigned to the variable title.
+"Charlotte's Web" string will therefore be assigned to the instance variable title.